-The foregoing table also does not include a 2014 payment obligation of \$1.5 million due to the University of Basel, representing 10% of the \$15.0 million non-refundable milestone payment that we received from Pfizer in May 2014.
-The contractual obligations table does not include any potential future payments we may be required to make under our research agreement with the University of Basel, under which we have agreed to pay 10% of any future milestone payments or royalties we may receive from Pfizer with respect to rivipansel.
+The foregoing table also does not include a 2015 payment obligation of \$2.0 million due to the University of Basel, representing 10% of the \$20.0 million non-refundable milestone payment that we received from Pfizer in August 2015.
+The contractual obligations table does not include any potential future payments we may be required to make under our research agreement with the University, under which we have agreed to pay 10% of any future milestone payments or royalties we may receive from Pfizer with respect to rivipansel.
 Due to the uncertainty of the achievement and timing of the events requiring payment under that agreement, the amounts to be paid by us cannot be determined as of the date of this report.